Deep Learning for Data-Driven Districting-and-Routing

 \section{Problem Statement}

 We focus on a strategic districting problem encountered when organizing deliveries in a region from a central depot.
 Consider a geographical region consisting of $n$ geographical units called \textit{Basic Units} (BU).
-We know the geographical boundaries as well as the population $\xi_i$ of each BU $i$.
-A district $d$ is a set of BUs, i.e., $D \, \subseteq \, 2^{\{1,\dots,n\}}$.
-The operational cost of a district is a function $\Phi: 2^{\{1,\dots,n\}}\to \mathbb{R}$ representing the expected (i.e., long-term) daily cost of delivering customers in the BUs of this district.
-Consequently, the delivery operations of each district are completely independent.
+We know the geographical boundaries and the population $\xi_i$ of each BU $i$.
+A district $d$ is a set of BUs, i.e., $d \, \subseteq \, 2^\Omega$ with $\Omega = \{1,\dots,n\}$.
+The operational cost of a district is a function $\Phi: 2^{\Omega}\to \mathbb{R}$ representing the expected (i.e., long-term) daily cost of delivering customers in the BUs of this district.
+Consequently, each district's delivery operations are completely independent.
 The districting-and-routing problem studied in this paper then consists of partitioning the region into exactly $k$ districts in such a way that (i) each BU belongs to exactly one district, (ii) the number of BUs inside each district belongs to an admissible range $[n_\textsc{l},n_\textsc{u}]$, (iii) the districts are connected in space, and (iv) the sum of the long-term operational costs of the districts is minimized.\\

 \textbf{District costs.} The long-term operational cost $\Phi(d)$ of any district $d$ is calculated as follows.
-Within each BU $i \in \{1,\dots,n\}$, we assume that random demand locations, represented as finite point sets~$\mathbf{X}_i$, are generated according to the probability distribution $\mathbb{P}_i$ of a spatial Poisson process \citep[see, e.g.,][]{Baddeley2006} with intensity proportional to the population density.
+Within each BU~$i$, we assume that a finite set~$X_i(\omega)$ of random demand locations is generated according to the probability distribution $\mathbb{P}_i$ of a spatial Poisson process \citep[see, e.g.,][]{Baddeley2006} with intensity proportional to the population density.
 Consequently, demand requests are spread uniformly over the geographic area covered by each BU, and BUs with a larger population density have more requests on average per square kilometer.
 The cost of any district~$d$ corresponds to the expected distance of the best tour leaving the depot, visiting the customer's locations of all BUs $i \in d$, and returning to the depot.
 Therefore, the operational cost of~$d$ is defined as: